Year 11 Results 2018 (Provisional)

 The Ofsted framework, and the new Department for Education performance table measures focus heavily on progress and attainment across the curriculum.
 This is because final attainment is heavily influenced by the results students achieved at Key Stage 2 on entry.

-The ‘Basics’ rate (students who achieved at least a C grade in both English and mathematics) is now a key measure for all schools.
+The ‘Basics’ rate (students who achieved at least a grade 4 or a grade 5 in both English and mathematics) is now a key measure for all schools.
 We value the place of all subjects at Victory, but recognise the importance on literacy and numeracy to the children and their future employers.

-The DfE have produced several documents with further details on Progress 8/Attainment 8:
+The DfE has produced several documents with further details on Progress 8/Attainment 8:

 - Factsheet: Progress 8 measure (published February 2014)